About GP-2250

 Intellectual Property

 Robust, multi-layered protection.
-Over 100 issued and 40 pending patents.
+Portfolio of 100+ issued patents.

 - Manufacturing Process (2035-2036)